- Gender and Relationships

 What does this have to do with PMDD?
 Well, think of PMDD as a scared, tired, lonely, anxious and sad "little girl" version of yourself.
 I know many of our problems are hormonal, but I have found that a lot of it can be managed through practicing my suggestions above and also by connecting with yourself.
 When you truly know yourself and love who you are, then you are much better equipped to soothe that manic little PMDD girl who shows up unannounced.

 There are actually times where I can "split" myself in to two, where the little girl expresses how upset and scared she is.
 Then, the grown up calm version of myself can tell her that everything will be okay.
 I wouldn't be able to access my grown up "voice" without first connecting with myself.
+You can also try this inner-child exercise I put together here separately.

 Here are many ways I have connected with myself and grown to love who I am all the more.
 These are just suggestions and I'm sure you can come up with ideas which suit you best.